 Ingredients: Water (Aqua), Glycerin, Isopropyl Palmitate, Glyceryl Stearate, Cetyl Alcohol, Magnesium Aluminum Silicate, PEG-100 Stearate, Fragrance (Parfum), Lavandula Angustifolia (Lavender) Extract, Magnesium Sulfate (Epsom Salt), Tocopheryl Acetate, Butyrospermum Parkii (Shea) Butter, Theobroma Cacao (Cocoa) Seed Butter, Stearic Acid, Zea Mays (Corn) Starch, Aluminum Starch Octenylsuccinate, Xanthan Gum, Dimethicone, Ethylhexylglycerin, Sodium Hydroxide, Propylene Glycol, Phenoxyethanol, Chlorphenesin, Disodium EDTA.

 Pros: It is a nice size of 10 oz.
 It has some magnesium in it but it is a sulfur type which many people are sensitive to.
 However, some customers do well with Epsom Salt so it's an individual choice.
-It has a decent price.
+It has a decent price, especially for the size.
 It has some shea butter in it.
 It contains a little bit of vitamin E.

 Cons: After the main ingredient of water (and it's not stated if the water is purified), the second largest ingredient is glycerin.
 Glycerin is wonderful in lotions but not as one of the main ingredients, because it is sticky like honey.
 The glycerin is also not organic, and the source wasn't mentioned, so it's either animal fat derived or corn derived (and often GMO).
 It has many chemicals in it but some are fairly harmless (i.e. chemical thickeners, which happens to be the third ingredient).
 However, some of the chemicals are worth mentioning in more detail.